-Replacing a memory card
+Adding a memory card

-Complete the following steps to replace a memory card:
+Complete the following steps to add a memory card:

-- 1. Read the safety information beginning on page v and "Installation guidelines" on page 18. - 2.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 21. - 2.
 Turn off the server and peripheral devices, and disconnect the power cords and all external cables necessary to replace the device. - 3.
-Remove the cover from the server (see "Removing the cover and bezel" on page 20). - 4.
-Prepare the new memory card to go into the server: - a.
-Touch the static protective package that contains the memory card to any unpainted surface on the outside of the server; then, remove the memory card from the package. - b.
-Place the memory card on a flat, static protected surface with the DIMM connectors facing up. - c.
-Install memory DIMMs in the memory card (see "Installing memory modules" on page 34). - 5.
-Remove the memory card from the server: - Make sure that the retention levers on the edge of the memory card are fully open. - b.
-Lift the memory card out of the server and set it aside. - 6.
-Replace the memory card: - a.
-Grasp the new memory card by the retention levers and turn the memory card so that the connector aligns with the connector on the microprocessor board. - b.
-Insert the memory card into the memory card connector. - c.
-Press the memory card into the connector and close the retention levers.
+Remove the cover from the server (see "Removing the cover and bezel" on page 23). - 4.
+Prepare the memory card: - a.
+Touch the static-protective package that contains the memory card to any unpainted surface on the outside of the server; then, remove the memory card from the package. - b.
+Place the memory card on a flat, static-protected surface with the DIMM connectors facing up. - c.
+Install DIMMs in the memory card (see "Installing DIMMs" on page 36). - 5.
+Add the memory card: